Izzat-Kawadri/Simple-VHDL-Calculator/README.md

 # Simple-VHDL-Calculator
-a basic calculator designed using VHDL to perform simple arithmetic operations.

 ## Overview
 This project involves designing a calculator using VHDL that can perform basic arithmetic operations: addition, subtraction, multiplication, and division.
 The project covers the complete design cycle, including defining the architecture, creating components, implementing the design, and writing a testbench for simulation.